Home Learning Area

 During the year children will be working together to review new books in the library.
 This will help children develop their love of reading and their understanding of a wider range of books.

-The first book to be reviewed is Public Enemy Number Two by Anthony Horowitz.
-The following is the children's review.
+The first book to be reviewed is Public Enemy Number Two by Anthony Horowitz and the second is Dark whispers by Vashti Hardy.
+Following are the children's reviews.

 Public Enemy Number Two is a book written by Anthony Horowitz, it's got a fantastic cover and blurb which create suspense.
 I like the suspense in the book as well as the humorous jokes which are perfect to make your day!
 The new version could be improved by adding illustrations for lower aged people.